After the Island, by Katy Ames

 If it wasn’t for the heat of his breath against her temple Sadie would have thought she’d imagined it.
 The implication, the innuendo.
 Which all but disappeared as Jack casually made his way over to the men scattered throughout the bar, tossing a drink order over his shoulder to a bartender, and lowering himself into one of the club chairs as if it had been left vacant just for him.

-Sadie didn’t know that the only thing Jack paid attention to since arriving in Colorado was her.
+Sadie didn’t know that the only thing Jack paid attention to after arriving in Colorado was her.

 As she rubbed the sleep from her eyes, Sadie’s phone rang.